 Choosing a healthy, happy puppy

-- Mouth should clean, with white teeth and pink healthy gums.
+- Mouth: should be clean, with white teeth and pink healthy gums.

-- Fur with shiny and soft with no sign of fleas.
+- Fur: should be shiny and soft with no sign of fleas.

-- Legs should strong and sturdy, with no limping or difficulty walking.
+- Legs: should be strong and sturdy, with no limping or difficulty walking.

 - Bottom: clean and dry under the tail.

 Your chosen puppy should also be bright, active and friendly.
 Avoid a puppy that appears timid or afraid, as you may well find that they experience behavioural issues later in life.

 If you're satisfied that the puppy you've chosen is healthy and happy, and you're confident you've chosen a good breeder, it's now time to think about taking your puppy home.